 The very first step to troubleshooting for a standard WordPress website is to disable all plugins and switch to a default theme.
 Of course, this isn’t always practical—even for a site like mine that averages about 50 unique views a day.

-As an alternative, the Jetpack team asked me to use the Health CheckOpens in a new tab. plugin which essentially allows you to do the same thing without taking down your site.
+As an alternative, the Jetpack team asked me to use the Health Check plugin which essentially allows you to do the same thing without taking down your site.
 While the plugin worked great for me, I urge you to exercise some caution.
 Many of the comments I read about the plugin were very scary.
 Some users have crashed their sites when using that plugin, so just be aware of the risks.

 Unfortunately, when I used Health Check, nothing changed.
 Sadly, the Google Analytics tracking code was still not displaying.